 TEXT MESSAGE DESCRIPTION / COMMENTS NOTES High Input Voltage Input voltage has exceeded a level for safe operation.
 Reduce input voltage.
-General purpose buck/boost transformers are compatible with LH Series drives.
+Buck/boost transformers are compatible with LH Series drives.
 Input 1Ph Fault Single-phase input fault.
 Indicates a loss of phase on the input 3-phase lines, or severe voltage unbalance.
 2 Input Fault Sudden high input current or internal fault.
 Contact factory 1 Input Overload Current on the input module has exceeded safe levels.
 Check for reduced input voltage as this may increase input current.
 May also be caused by high current in the motor circuit.
-1 IP Hall Sense Hi A current on the input module large enough to exceed the maximum current rating of the hall effect sensor.
+1 IP Hall Sense Hi A current large enough to exceed the maximum current rating of the hall effect sensor.
 May indicate a fault in the motor circuit or internal fault.
 2 Line Cap Fail Indicates failure of a filter capacitor on the input L/C filter.
-Contact factory for assistance.
+Contact factory.
 Low Input Voltage Input voltage has fallen below a level for safe operation of the drive.
+Turning DIP switch 1 ON will ignore this and PLL Fault.
 2 Motor Overload Output current has exceeded the value set by parameter Overcurrent Limit.
 Check status of motor load.
 If output current limit is increased, make sure it is within the limit of the motor nameplate.
-Automatic restarts are set by Restart Delay 1 and Restarts Motor Overload in the AUTO RESTART PARAMETERS menu.
-P, 2 OP Hall Sense Hi A current on the output module large enough to exceed the maximum current rating of the hall effect sensor.
+Automatic restarts are set by Restart Delay 1 and Restarts Motor Overload in AUTO RESTART PARAMETERS.
+OP Hall Sense Hi A current large enough to exceed the maximum current rating of the hall effect sensor.
 May indicate a fault in the motor circuit or internal fault.
-2 Output Fault Indicates short in motor circuit.
+Output Fault Indicates short in motor circuit.
 Check for short circuit on output lines and load.
-Contact factory 1 Output Overload Indicates a large and sudden overcurrent event on the output module.
+Contact factory Output Overload Indicates a large and sudden overcurrent event on the output module.
 Check the motor circuit for faults.
 The overcurrent event may be of a very short duration that cannot be captured by amp meters.
 Over Temperature Internal temperature of the drive exceeded safe limits.
 Check fans and ventilation openings for obstruction.
 Reduce ambient temperature.
-2 Pre-charge Fail Indicates that the bus voltage was not charged to an adequate level by the pre-charging circuit.
+Has a fixed 5 minute delay before automatic restart.
+PLL Fault Phase lock loop fault occurs when input frequency is ± 7 Hz of 60 Hz.
+Turning DIP switch 1 ON will ignore this fault and low input voltage.
+Pre-charge Fail Indicates that the bus voltage was not charged to an adequate level by the pre-charging circuit.
 Contact factory for assistance.
-1 Sensor Connection Fail 4-20mA analog signal is not present on Control Terminals I_1 and I_2.
-This could indicate failure of the 4-20mA sensor or that the cables from the sensors have been disconnected.
-2 Sensor Fault Indicates a fault on the I_1 or I_2 control circuit 2 Temp Sense Fault Solid state temperature sensor on the heat sink has failed or its cable is disconnected.
+Sensor Connection Fail 4-20mA analog signal not found on Control Terminals I_1 or I_2.
+Check 4 - 20 mA sensor cable connections and routing.
+Sensor Fault Indicates a fault on the I_1 or I_2 control circuit 2 Temp Sense Fault Solid state temperature sensor on the heat sink has failed or its cable is disconnected.
 Contact factory.
 1

-P = Fault may be related to an adjustable parameter.
-Always check the value of the parameter to eliminate nuisance tripping.
+P = Fault related to an adjustable parameter.
+Check the value of the parameter to eliminate nuisance tripping.

-1 = Drive has shut down due to a potentially dangerous condition.
-Drive will remain OFF until fault is cleared.
+1 = Drive has shut down due to a potentially dangerous condition and will remain OFF until power is cycled.
 Use caution if the drive is restarted.
-Thoroughly troubleshoot the system and/or contact the customer service for assistance.
+Thoroughly troubleshoot the system before cycling power.